MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-management-for-sql-server-r-services.md

 + Package libraries can be installed using the new T-SQL statement, CREATE EXTERNAL LIBRARY.
 However, all package dependencies must be prepared in advance and installed as part of a single zipped file.

 > [!NOTE]
-> Although the features just described are fully functional at this time, future releases contain additional improvements to make it easier to prepare package libraries and to manage dependencies, such as required packages.
-If you are familiar with R package installation, we recommend that you continue to use that method.
+> Although the features described here are fully functional at this time, future releases contain additional improvements to make it easier to prepare package libraries and to manage dependencies.
+If you are familiar with R package installation, we recommend that you continue to use the R tools for now.

 #### <a name="bkmk_createExternalLibrary"></a> CREATE EXTERNAL LIBRARY